IliaKhuzhakhmetov/flutter-simplibuy/README.md

 # SimpliBuy - Shopping Calculator App

-Responsibilities:

-Collaborated with a team of developers and designers to design and develop Flutter applications Wrote clean, efficient, and well-documented code in Dart Implemented beautiful and responsive UI/UX designs that enhanced the user experience Participated in code reviews to maintain code quality and ensure adherence to established coding standards Debugged and troubleshooted issues in existing applications Worked closely with designers and product managers to identify and implement new features and enhancements Kept up-to-date with the latest trends and best practices in Flutter development Contributed to project planning and estimation, including identifying risks and proposing solutions Communicated progress and status updates to project managers and other team members
-Achievements:

-Successfully delivered multiple Flutter applications on time and within budget Developed a new feature that improved user engagement by 30% Participated in the development of a large-scale Flutter application that received positive reviews from users and stakeholders
-Mentored junior developers and provided code reviews to maintain code quality and ensure adherence to established coding standards
-Presented at company-wide developer meetings on best practices for Flutter developmentw This is a Flutter app that helps users keep track of the total cost of their shopping while they add items to their basket.
+This is a Flutter app that helps users keep track of the total cost of their shopping while they add items to their basket.

 ## Problem